Bdunning6/Portfolio/README.md

 ## PowerBI Dashboards

-**Note:** You need a PowerBI account to view the published dashboard.
+**Note:** You need a PowerBI account to view the published dashboards.
 If you aren't able to access these links, all of my SQL and Python Projects contain images of the visualizations I used for each of them.

 | Project                             | Description                                                                                     |
 |-------------------------------------|-------------------------------------------------------------------------------------------------|